Mwg33y/Machine_Learning/README.md

 future predictions.
 The algorithm is trained and tested on the patitions of the available data from the observed system.
 Machine Learning algorithms can be supervised or unsupervised.

-Types of Machine Learning Algorithms
+Types of Machine Learning Algorithms that I have learned and implemented:

 Regression Models